 DLS will conduct shelter-in-place drills at least twice per year.
 The goal of the shelter-in-place drill is to place a barrier (the school building) between students and a hazard in the environment.
-These drills were formerly known as a tornado or severe weather drill.
+These drills were formerly known as tornado or severe weather drills.

 The school will conduct one lockdown drill each semester of the school year.
 This type of drill will secure the school building and safely shelter all students, staff, and visitors in the building.
 During this drill all doors to classrooms and offices are locked, all lights are turned off, and everyone is out of sight.
-The purpose of this drill is to keep students safe from any danger outside or inside the building.
 During a lockdown drill all the perimeter doors to the school building will be locked and remain locked until the danger or issue outside or inside the building is removed.
 To ensure the safety of everyone, no one will be allowed to enter the building or leave the building until DPS authorizes a release.